polmoneys/react-app/Readme.md

 From ```@/system/components/Core/Inputs``` we can export interactive components and specialize them as ```<ButtonAccent/>```.

 Working on **namings**, ```@/system/components/Pair``` is great but unless I can name it properly it will never be used by others :)

+**System is documented** on it's own route if you browse demo / run app locally.

 ### Inspiration 💐